 To store the cookie dough, wrap in cling film and keep in the fridge for up to a week.

 Hi there, thank you for stopping by to read my blog.
-I hope it inspires you to try this recipe for Walnut and Chocolate Chunk Cookies, have fun and share your feasting with others!
+Cookies are always a welcome treat, whether eaten here at home, or shared amongst fiends.
+Today, both our Post Lady and shopping delivery man both took parcels of the cookies away with them.
+I hope it inspires you to try this recipe for Walnut Chocolate Chunk Cookies, have fun and share your feasting with others.

-Now some, could say these Cookies are a ‘health food’ based on this evidence.
-I couldn’t possibly make such a claim!!!!!
-What I do believe and feel quite strongly about is this: As part of a healthy balanced diet, a couple of homemade cookies are better for you than eating lots of processed (especially low fat, low calorie, so called diet food) products that contain a myriad of stabilisers, hidden sugars, mould growth inhibitors etc, so they can have a longer shelf life in the shops.
+Now some, could say these cookiesare a ‘health food’ based on this evidence.
+I couldn’t possibly make such a claim.
+What I do believe and feel quite strongly about is this: As part of a healthy balanced diet, a couple of homemade cookies are better for you than eating lots of processed,especially low fat, low calorie, so called diet food products.
+Containing a myriad of stabilisers, hidden sugars, mould growth inhibitors etc, all so they can have a longer shelf life in the shops.

-Anyhow enough of my opinions on food!
-What really counts and makes it worthwhile baking something is TASTE!
+Anyhow enough of my opinions on food.
+What really counts and makes it worthwhile baking something is taste.
 These cookies taste Delish!
-The recipe came about as I had run out of normal plain white flour, so I had to improvise!
-Fortunately they turned out fab.
-So if you want to try them, here’s the recipe:
+The recipe came about as I had run out of normal plain white flour, so I had to improvise.
+Fortunately they turned out beautifully.
+Both recipes are equally as tasty.